 The Electricity Act, 1998, provided for the debt retirement charge to be paid by consumers until the residual stranded debt is retired.
-The debt repayment plan supports estimates that residual stranded debt will likely be retired between 2014-2018, narrowed from the previous estimated defeasance range of 2012-2020.
+The debt repayment plan supports estimates that residual stranded debt will likely be retired between 2014-2018.

 Debt Repayment Plan